 - ERD serves Complaint on Respondent.

-- Respondent responds to complaint within time specified by ERD. (approx. 2weeks)
+- Respondent responds to complaint within time specified by ERD. (approx. 4 weeks)

-- ERD requests Complainant’s rebuttal to Respondent’s response. (approx 2 weeks)
+- ERD requests Complainant’s rebuttal to Respondent’s response. (approx. 4 weeks)

 - ERD issues Initial Determination (ID) of Probable Cause (PC) or No Probable Cause (NPC) to believe Respondent violated WFEA or FMLA.